msupply-foundation/conforma-server/documentation/Demo-Server-Guide.md

 You'll need to make sure you have the SMTP_PASSWORD in your local `.env` file.

-_To see the actual Docker commands that are constructued, please inspect the file `/docker/run.sh`_
+_To see the actual Docker commands that are constructed, please inspect the file `/docker/run.sh`_

 ## Log in to the demo server with ssh